ndy-s/ndy-s/README.md

 - 🙌 Greetings!
 NdyS in the house!
-- 🎯 Continuously learning, evolving, and improving—one line of code at a time.
+- 🎯 I continuously learn, adapt, and improve one line of code at a time.